rutifruity/talkspace-assignment/README.md

 ## Note on Image Storage in Production

-In a true deployed project, images would not be served directly from the public folder, as it would not be a secure or scalable solution.
+In a deployed project, images would not be served directly from the public folder, as it would not be a secure or scalable solution.
 Instead, I would store the images as blobs on a separate server or cloud storage for better performance, scalability, and security.
 The generated URL for each image would be stored in the database.

 ## Getting Started